Kabakumba Masiko

 Princess Kabakumba Labwoni Masiko (born 20 October 1966) is a Ugandan politician.
 She is the former Minister of the Presidency in the Ugandan Cabinet.
 She was appointed to that position on 27 May 2011.
 She replaced Beatrice Wabudeya who was dropped from the cabinet.
-In that capacity, she also served as Minister for Kampala Capital City Authority.
+In that capacity, she also served as Minister for Kampala Capital City and Metropolitan Affairs.
 She resigned from both of those positions on 14 December 2011, following allegations of theft and abuse of office.
-She was also the elected Member of Parliament (MP) for "Bujenje County but lost the seat in 2016", Masindi District.
+She also served as the Member of Parliament for Bujenje County in Masindi District until losing the seat in 2016.

 Early life and education

 Kabakumba was born in Masindi District on 20 October 1966.
-Kabakumba Masiko studies at Gulu High School for her O-Level and at Nabisunsa Girls' Secondary School for her A-Level education.
+Kabakumba Masiko studied at Gulu High School for her O-Level and at Nabisunsa Girls' Secondary School for her A-Level education.
 She entered Makerere University, the oldest and largest public university in the country, graduating in 1990, with degree of Bachelor of Science in Economics.
 She holds the Diploma in Project Planning & Management from the Uganda National Chamber of Commerce and Industry, obtained in 1998.
 She also holds the Diploma in Project Planning and Management, obtained in 2000, from Uganda Management Institute (UMI).
 In 2009, she was awarded the degree of Master of Arts in Public Administration & Management by UMI.
 Her Diploma in Legislative Drafting was awarded in 2003 by the International Law Institute.
 In April 2018, Kabakumba graduated with a Diploma in Legal Practice, from the Law Development Centre in Kampala.

 Career

 From 1986 until 1996, she worked as a party functionary for the ruling National Resistance Movement political party.
 In 1996, she ran for the parliamentary seat for Masindi District, winning that seat and serving in that position until 2001.
 In 2001, following redistricting, she ran for the seat of Bujenje County, in Masindi District, winning that seat and serving as area MP until 2006.
 In 2006, she was re-elected to the Ugandan Parliament.
 That same year she was appointed Minister for Parliamentary Affairs and Government Chief Whip, a position she served in until her appointment to the information ministry in February 2009.
 On 16 February 2009, she was appointed Minister of Information and National Guidance, serving in that position until 27 May 2011.

 During the 2016 national parliamentary elections, Kabakumba Masiko contested as an independent for the Masindi Municipality seat, but she lost to Ernest Kiiza, the current Minister of State for Bunyoro Affairs.
+In December 2015, Kabakumba was suspended from the NRM by the Masindi District Executive Committee after choosing to run as an independent for the Masindi Municipality seat following her loss in the party primaries.
+The district leaders cited a breach of party rules, while Kabakumba dismissed the decision as unfair.